dianfu/pyflink-faq/README.md

 Q3: [Types.BIG_INT() VS Types.LONG()](#q3-typesbig_int-vs-typeslong)

-# Installation
+# Installation issues

 ## Q1: Scala 2.11 VS Scala 2.12

 PyFlink only provides official installation packages which contain JAR packages for Scala 2.11 before Flink 1.15 and Scala 2.12 since Flink 1.15+.
-If you want to use Scala 2.12, you can download the [binary distribution](https://flink.apache.org/downloads.html) of Scala 2.12, unzip it and then set the environment variable *FLINK_HOME* to point to the unzipped directory.
-This makes it to use the JAR packages specified by *FLINK_HOME* instead of the JAR packages under PyFlink installation package.
+If you want to use Scala 2.12, you can download the [binary distribution](https://flink.apache.org/downloads.html) of Scala 2.12, unzip it and then set the environment variable **FLINK_HOME** to point to the unzipped directory.
+This makes it use the JAR packages specified by **FLINK_HOME** instead of the JAR packages under PyFlink installation package.
 You can refer to [PyFlink documentation](https://nightlies.apache.org/flink/flink-docs-stable/docs/dev/python/environment_variables/) for more details.

 # JDK issues